China cuts rates, reserve ratio after stocks plummet again

 "China's recent economic data suggest that growth remains sluggish, but are not weak enough to justify fears of a hard landing."

-Some companies, too, have sought to reassure investors that China's economy is not about to go over the cliff, with Apple Inc (AAPL.O) Chief Executive Tim Cook and planemaker Boeing Co (BA.N) making encouraging noises about China on Tuesday.
+Some companies, too, have sought to reassure investors that China's economy is not about to go over the cliff, with Apple Inc (AAPL.O) CEO Tim Cook and planemaker Boeing Co (BA.N) making encouraging noises about China on Tuesday.

-(Reporting by Koh Gui Qing in Beijing, Samuel Shen, Nathaniel Taplin and Kazanori Takada in Shanghai, Pete Sweeney in Hong Kong, Devika Krishna Kumar in Bengaluru, Leika Kihara in Tokyo, Lincoln Feast in Sydney; Writing by Alex Richardson and Will Waterman; Editing by Nick Macfie)
+(Reporting by Koh Gui Qing in Beijing, Samuel Shen, Nathaniel Taplin and Kazanori Takada in Shanghai, Pete Sweeney in Hong Kong, Devika Krishna Kumar in Bengaluru, Leika Kihara in Tokyo, Lincoln Feast in Sydney; Writing by Alex Richardson and Will Waterman; Editing by Ian Geoghegan)